 Gone are the days when we used to share hiring pamphlets for the required candidates and wait for the applicants to reach out to us.
-With the advancements in technology, the hiring process has evolved over the years.
+With the advancements in technology, the hiring process in the field service business has evolved over the years.
 As comfortable as it sounds, the challenges have not disappeared yet.
 Employee referral programs have been filling the gaps for a long time until they started being based on sympathy than considering the right fit for the job.
 The list is endless!

 If you are going through the same and looking for solutions to make the best out of the available resources, you are at the right place!

 Check out our previous blog, where we have shared the numerous challenges that the service industry faces when it comes to hiring.

 1) Technology today allows you to search and find out the best online portals for finding the right people for your business.
 ZipRecruiter is one of them.

 2) Not just that, many portals are available that allow you to conduct a background check digitally.

 3) There are more means like targeted Ads, which might be costly for some.
 However, they do provide efficient results in terms of the quality of candidates.